leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

 **Theorem.** Every natural number greater than equal to 2 can be written as a product of primes.

-**Proof.** Suppose, to the contrary, there some natural number greater than or equal to 2 cannot be written as a product of primes.
+**Proof.** Suppose, to the contrary, some natural number greater than or equal to 2 cannot be written as a product of primes.
 By the least element principle, there is a smallest such element; call it :math:`n`.
 Then :math:`n` is not prime, and since it is greater than or equal to 2, it must be composite.
 Hence we can write :math:`n = m \cdot k` where :math:`m` and :math:`k` are smaller than :math:`n` and greater than 1.
 By the assumption on :math:`n`, each of :math:`m` and :math:`k` can be written as a product of primes, say

 .. math::